kherge/java.resource/README.md

 A library to simplify resource access.

 Resource access behaves differently depending on context.
-For example, resources can be on the file system (such as during testing) or contained in a JAR (after a build).
+For example, resources can be on the file system (during testing) or contained in a JAR (after a build).
 This library provides a more consistent method of accessing resource by eliminating this distinction.

 ```java